|Co-Principal Editors:||Edward N. Zalta,

 The following is adapted from the Code of Conduct and Best-Practice Guidelines for Journal Editors, published by the Committee on Publication Ethics, 2011.

-The SEP Editors endeavor to meet the needs of its intended audience; constantly improve our reference work; have processes in place to assure the quality of the material we publish; maintain the integrity of the academic record; preclude business needs from compromising intellectual and ethical standards; and be happy to publish corrections, clarifications, etc. as needed.
+The SEP Editors endeavor to meet the needs of its intended audience; constantly improve our reference work; have processes in place to assure the quality of the material we publish; maintain the integrity of the academic record; preclude business needs from compromising intellectual and ethical standards; and publish corrections, clarifications, etc. as needed in a timely way.
 The SEP Editors further endeavor to: actively welcome the views of authors, readers, reviewers, and editorial board members about ways of improving their SEP's processes; encourage and be aware of research into peer review and publishing and reassessing the SEP's processes in the light of new findings; support initiatives designed to reduce research and publication misconduct; support initiatives to educate researchers about publication ethics; and assess the effects of our policies on author and reviewer behavior and revising policies, as required, to encourage responsible behavior and discourage misconduct.
 Finally, the SEP Editors will: ensure that all entries are reviewed by suitably qualified reviewers; adopt processes that encourage accuracy, completeness and clarity of reporting; adopt authorship or contributorship systems that promote good practice (i.e. so that authorship information accurately reflects who did the work) and discourage misconduct (e.g. ghost and guest authors); and ensure that conflicts of interest are handled in an appropriate manner.

 Licensing Agreement.
 By contributing an entry or entries to the Stanford Encyclopedia of Philosophy authors grant to the Metaphysics Research Lab at Stanford University a perpetual, exclusive, worldwide right to copy, distribute, transmit and publish their contribution on the Internet and World Wide Web.
 The authors also grant to the Metaphysics Research Lab at Stanford University a perpetual, non-exclusive, worldwide right to copy, distribute, transmit and publish any and all derivative works prepared or modified by the Editors from the original contribution, in whole or in part, by any variety of methods on all types of publication and broadcast media other than the Internet, now known or hereafter invented.
 Authors also grant to the Metaphysics Research Lab at Stanford University a perpetual, non-exclusive, worldwide right to translate their contribution, as well as any modified or derivative works, into any and all languages for the same purposes of copying, distributing, transmitting and publishing their work.